EYDS-CA/Jaaba/README.md

 This starts your app in development mode, rebuilding assets on file changes.

+### Environment

+If using Jira, to find your environment values:
+1. Go to https://<project>.atlassian.net/rest/api/3/issue/createmeta to find your project ID
+2. Create an API key on Jira
+3. Set BACKEND_SERVICE=jira

 ## Deployment

 First, build your app for production: